This is a new summary to amplify the value of ‘MAKE MARRIAGE WORK’.

 - Her inability to find love at first sight with his ability to find it.

-- Her mistaken conviction that the pristineness of virginity should be what makes men seek it out with his ambition to beat out his competitors for something unique.
+- Her mistaken conviction that pristine virginity outshines what makes men seek it out.
+In fact, their ambitions energize men in order to beat competitors to something so unique.

 These sex differences play major roles in the process to build compatibility.